TheTexta/obsidian-main/Learning/How to learn.md

 Studying is the stuff you do to produce learning.
 Studying is a physical "real" process of revising material in order to "learn" it.
 Learning is the cognitive process occurring to retain knowledge or memory.
 Memory is what we actually remember (duh), but learning is the cognitive process which strengthens the memory.
 TLDR; **Studying** is the process to induce **learning** cognitively which strengthens and builds the **memory**.
 Hard studying doesn't mean that effective learning is taking place.
 What we want is to optimise the efficiency of the study technique so that the learning is as affective as possible with the amount of time we spend studying.

 ## How does the brain encode memories?
 Memory is the process of storing and retaining information to recall at a later time. [[Information Processing Theory]] describes the process by which one processes information into memories.
-It is important to note that our memories gradually deteriorate over time. [[Active recall]] and [[spaced repetition]] reduce the effect of this deterioration.
+It is important to note that our memories gradually deteriorate over time. [[Active recall]] and [[Spaced repetition]] reduce the effect of this deterioration.
 The process of how you encode the information affects how it is remembered and "retrieved" after a given time.
 The reason [[Cognitive Load]] is effective is that all other techniques require the encoding of the information to be sound.

 ## Definitions
 Encoding.
 The process of receiving, processing and combining that information